charliemikels/2024-eclipse-data-analytics/readme.md

 ## Requirements

-The included scripts utilize these libraries:
+The included scripts were written with Python v3.13.3 and utilize these libraries:

 - `pandas`
 - `matplotlib`